johnsonlee/r8/doc/keepanno-guide.md

   # ... the rest of your R8 compilation command here ...
 ```

 ## Annotating code using reflection<a id="using-reflection"></a>

 The keep annotation library defines a family of annotations depending on your
 use case.
 You should generally prefer [@UsesReflection](https://storage.googleapis.com/r8-releases/raw/main/docs/keepanno/javadoc/com/android/tools/r8/keepanno/annotations/UsesReflection.html) where applicable.
+Common uses of reflection are to lookup fields and methods on classes.
+Examples
+of such use cases are detailed below.

+### Invoking methods<a id="using-reflection-methods"></a>

 For example, if your program is reflectively invoking a method, you
 should annotate the method that is doing the reflection.
 The annotation must describe the
 assumptions the reflective code makes.

-In the following example, the method `foo` is looking up the method with the name
+In the following example, the method `callHiddenMethod` is looking up the method with the name
 `hiddenMethod` on objects that are instances of `BaseClass`.
 It is then invoking the method with
 no other arguments than the receiver.